Séjour sur mesure Alsace Contact

 Here are just a few of the Alsatian specialities you can enjoy at any time of day:

-The pretzel is a traditional savoury pastry, although sweet ones are also available.
+The bretzel is a traditional savoury pastry, although sweet ones are also available.
 To be more precise, it is a salted and poached brioche in the shape of a knot or crossed heart, covered with coarse salt.

 Moricette®, a registered trademark of Poulaillon, also known as Moricette or Malicette, is made from pretzel dough and forms an elongated loaf that can be used to make sandwiches.